kitefaster/kitemetrics_iOS/README.md

 ### Manually

-If you want to support iOS 7 or prefer not to use the CocoaPods dependency manager, you can integrate Kitemetrics into your project manually by copy/pasting the files into your project or by adding as a git submodule.
+If you do not want to use the CocoaPods dependency manager, you can integrate Kitemetrics into your project manually by copy/pasting the files into your project or by adding as a git submodule.

 ## Usage